 - Following through

-Any student who is ready to commit time and energy to setting goals and engaging in a process of change may request an appointment for One-on-One Coaching.
+Any enrolled Landmark student who wants to commit time and energy to setting goals and engaging in a process of change may request coaching.

-There are several options for enrolled Landmark students to request One-on-One Coaching:
+There are several options for Landmark students to request coaching:

 Professional Certified Coaches

-Every Landmark College coach has earned the Professional Certified Coach (PCC) designation from the International Coach Federation (ICF).
+Each Landmark College coach has earned the Professional Certified Coach (PCC) designation from the International Coach Federation (ICF).
 In addition, each coach has completed a rigorous program in leadership or life coaching.
-Landmark College coaches specialize in supporting students who have executive function challenges and/or specific learning differences.
+Landmark College coaches specialize in supporting students who have executive function challenges.